ChrisDeFreitas/Electron-FolderView/readme.md

     * the executable is: dist\\FolderView-win32-x64\\FolderView.exe
     * the source and settings are in: dist\\FolderView-win32-x64\\resources\\app

-## Commandline switches
+## Commandline Switches
-    - its safest to prefix path with --: FolderView.exe --path="c:/users/chris/pictures" shuffle=true scroll=true (it looks like path conflicts with an internal switch)
+    - its safest to prefix path with --:
+    FolderView.exe --path="c:/users/chris/pictures" shuffle=true scroll=true (it looks like path conflicts with an internal switch)
     - commandline arguments documented in main.js:
 ```Javascript
 var argmap =
 {